warrenbrasil/sonar-qube/README.md

 # Warren - Run Tests and SonarQube Analysis :test_tube:

-This action is responsible for running tests and publish the test resports to SonarQube.
+This action is responsible for running tests and publish the test resport to SonarQube.

 ## Prerequisites